Nia Frobisher has a mixed common law practice, undertaking the breadth of chambers work.

 Nia undertook her pupillage under the supervision of Jeffrey Jupp, Anwar Nashashibi, Jonathan Bertram and Anita Guha.
 Prior to commencing pupillage, Nia was employed as a paralegal at Stewarts LLP supporting a senior partner in the personal injury department.
 She studied Law at King’s College London and was called to the Bar in 2016 as a Scholar of the Honourable Society of Gray’s Inn, graded ‘Outstanding’ on completion of her BPTC.
 Nia was awarded both the Prince of Wales Scholarship and Residential Scholarship by her Inn.

 Nia has previously volunteered for Action Against Medical Accidents and SNAP Cymru.
-She is a fluent Welsh speaker and welcomes instructions in Wales as well as England.

 Prior to commencing pupillage, Nia was employed as a paralegal at Stewarts LLP supporting a senior partner in the personal injury department.
 Working closely with her team, she engaged in complex high value cases with both personal injury and clinical negligence elements.